What to look for in a removal service

 Does the service explain how it works?
 Can you see which brokers it scans, which ones found your data, and what the removal status is for each?
 Opacity is a red flag.
 If a service shows you a dashboard that says "85% removed" without listing which sites were checked, which had your data, and which removals were confirmed, you have no way to evaluate whether the service is actually doing anything.

-A few notes on this table.
-DeleteMe is the longest-running service in this category and has the broadest site count, though their definition of "sites" includes categories beyond traditional people-search brokers.
-Kanary has built a strong product with genuine continuous monitoring and competitive pricing.
-Incogni, backed by Surfshark, offers solid coverage at the lowest price point but provides less granular visibility into removal status.
-OneRep provides a free scan upfront and good broker coverage.
-Privacy Bee targets a more premium segment with broader privacy services beyond just data broker removal.
+A few notes.
+DeleteMe is the longest-running service and has the broadest site count, though their "sites" definition includes categories beyond traditional people-search brokers.
+Kanary has genuine continuous monitoring at a competitive price.
+Incogni (Surfshark) offers solid coverage at the lowest price but less granular removal-status visibility.
+OneRep gives a free scan upfront with good coverage.
+Privacy Bee targets a premium tier with broader privacy services.

-Delist.ai is our service, so we will be direct about where we stand: our free scan covers 1,000+ data broker and people-search sites.
+Delist.ai is our service, so we will be direct about where we stand: our free scan covers the web.
 Our scanning engine actively discovers new brokers and verifies removals by re-scanning after opt-out submission.
 Our paid removal service is launching soon.
 Where we are still building is in automated opt-out coverage -- some brokers require manual intervention due to CAPTCHAs or phone verification, and we are transparent about which ones those are.

 The removal service market has a transparency problem.
 Most services present a polished dashboard that shows requests submitted and profiles removed, but the details behind those numbers are often murky.
 Here is what tends to get left out.